Collateapp/CollateExampleCollection/Notes/Welcome to Collate/Welcome to Collate.md

 tags:
   - Collate
 type: markdown
-modified: '2017-04-04T16:28:13.437Z'
+modified: '2017-04-30T20:55:14.379Z'
 ---
 # Hi, thanks for trying out Collate!
 ## Collate is a note taking application that takes your data seriously.
-It does this by making sure all your files are stored and organized in simple folders with plain text files holding your note data.
-This means that even if you don't have access to Collate, your notes can be looked through, opened and read as easily as looking through documents on your computer.
-Your notes are also stored locally, which gives you the option of using any number of services to sync your data.
-Collate will never send or receive your data without permission.
+It does this by making sure all your files are stored and organized in folders with plain text files.
+This means that even if you don't have access to Collate, your notes can be read and edited as easily as looking through documents on your computer.
+Your notes are stored locally, which gives you the option of using any number of services to sync your data.
+Don't want your data in the cloud?
+Store your collection on your hard drive or a pen drive.
+The choice is yours Collate will never send or receive your data without permission.
 ### Collection
 A `Collection` is simply a folder on your computer where Collate creates notebooks and notes.
 Nothing fancy about it!

 ### Notebooks
-A `Notebook` is just a folder inside a `Collection` with a file name that ends in `.notebook`.
-This is just an easy way to tell what the folder is when looking at your files in a file browser.
+A `Notebook` is just a folder inside a `Collection`.

 ### Notes
-Notes are pretty simple things.
-They are simply folders with a `.note` ending which is a handy way of remembering what the folder is.
-Inside this note folder you'll find a `.md` file which is text that uses [Markdown](http://kirkstrobeck.github.io/whatismarkdown.com/) formatting.
-Markdown is a way to format plain text in a way that keeps it readable.
+Notes are folders with a `.md` file which is a plain text file that uses [Markdown](http://kirkstrobeck.github.io/whatismarkdown.com/) formatting or HTML

 **If you click the preview button in the bar above (the eye icon), you can see how markdown looks when rendered. **